alphagov/transformation-dashboard/_posts/2000-01-17-business-tax-account.markdown

     If you run a business you’ll be able to check how much tax you owe, learn about what you can and can’t claim, and pay your tax --- all in one place

 detail-page-intro: |
-    Easy to use online tax dashboard for up to 4.9 million small businesses and people in self-assessment
+    Easy to use online tax dashboard for up to 4.9 million small businesses and people in Self Assessment

 status: "public-beta"
-status-strapline: "In beta.
-This service is being built alongside [exemplar 15: PAYE for employees](/transformation/paye.html) and [exemplar 16: Digital self-assessment](/transformation/self-assessment.html)."
+status-strapline: "In public beta.
+This service is being built alongside [exemplar 15: PAYE for employees](/transformation/paye.html) and [exemplar 16: Digital Self Assessment](/transformation/self-assessment.html)."

 videos: